 Diploma Years (Age 16-19)

 The Diploma years at BIS are key to positioning students for university success and defining possible career paths.
-Students at BIS benefit from significant counseling support and from following the rigorous International Baccalaureate (IB) Diploma Programme (DP).
+Students at BIS benefit from significant advisory guidance and from following the rigorous International Baccalaureate (IB) Diploma Programme (DP).
 This is a demanding two-year programme that meets the needs of inquisitive, highly-motivated and mobile students.
 This challenging and comprehensive education provides students with skills and attitudes to be successful in their tertiary education and beyond.

 With appropriate recommendations from Grade 10 faculty, students may choose to follow one of three paths to graduation: